-- 91. Assessments in case of mathematical or clerical errors - 91.
-Support Senate provision.
+91. Assessments in case of math- 91.
+Support Senate provision. ematical or clerical errors

 Conference Action: The Conferees adopted the Senate provision providing a procedure under which a taxpayer may request abatement of an assessment attributable to mathematical or clerical errors.